cankurttekin/cankurttekin/README.md

 - a passionate software engineer with expertise in Java, Spring Boot, React, PostgreSQL and more. building robust, scalable web applications using architectures and design patterns
 - i love hobby engineering, free/libre software, repair-friendly products and anything well engineered and documented
-- full time observer and tinkerer; cannot resist fixing problems encounter around
+- full time observer and tinkerer

 ### Deployed Projects
 - [atsfs.com](https://atsfs.com) <i>A Job Application Tracker To Manage Applications on Multiple Platforms</i>